Windows Registry: Windows 10 Mobile

-Note: InterOp Tools also includes a registry editor.

 Editing

 Registry editors

 The registry contains important configuration information for the operating system, for installed applications as well as individual settings for each user and application.
 A careless change to the operating system configuration in the registry could cause irreversible damage, so it is usually only installer programs which perform changes to the registry database during installation/configuration and removal.
 If a user wants to edit the registry manually, Microsoft recommends that a backup of the registry be performed before the change.
 When a program is removed from control panel, it may not be completely removed and, in case of errors or glitches caused by references to missing programs, the user might have to manually check inside directories such as program files.
 After this, the user might need to manually remove any reference to the uninstalled program in the registry.
 This is usually done by using RegEdit.exe.
 Editing the registry is sometimes necessary when working around Windows-specific issues e.g. problems when logging onto a domain can be resolved by editing the registry.

 Windows Registry can be edited manually using programs such as RegEdit.exe, although these tools do not expose some of the registry's metadata such as the last modified date.

 The registry editor for the 3.1/95 series of operating systems is RegEdit.exe and for Windows NT it is RegEdt32.exe; the functionalities are merged in Windows XP.
-Optional and/or third-party tools similar to RegEdit.exe are available for many Windows CE versions.
+Optional and third-party tools similar to RegEdit.exe are available for many Windows CE versions.

 Registry Editor allows users to perform the following functions: